 We can hear the giggles - every cyclist has been guilty of this!

 During our interview, Magnus was open about his cycling goals for 2023 – none that were typical New Year’s Resolutions.
 We’re not big fans of those.
-We believe that cycling is a year-round lifestyle choice to stay healthy, build friendships, and do better for the environment.
+We believe that cycling is a year-round lifestyle choice to stay healthy and build friendships.

 Magnus is usually found riding long distances on the roads and trails around Sweden.
 It was great to catch up with him during the slower days of January.